 - Provide occupational therapy for people after stroke who are likely to benefit, to address difficulties with personal activities of daily living.
 Therapy may consist of restorative or compensatory strategies.

 - Ensure that appropriate equipment is provided and available for use by people after stroke when they are transferred from hospital, whatever the setting (including care homes).

 Return-to-work issues should be identified as soon as possible after the person's stroke, reviewed regularly and managed actively.

-For management of long-term sickness and incapacity for work, see the separate article on Long-term Sickness and Incapacity.
+For management of long-term sickness and incapacity for work, see separate Long-term Sickness and Incapacity article.

 Long-term health and social support